 Useful for indoor and outdoor building, repair and woodworking projects, a nail gun can dramatically increase your speed and efficiency when taking on a DIY task.
-If you've never used a nail gun though, or you haven't operated one in years, you may be a little wary of picking one out and getting to work.
+If you've never used a nail gun or you haven't operated one in years, you may be a little wary of picking one out and getting to work.
 You might not even know which nail gun is the best choice for your needs.
 With options ranging from general cordless nail gun varieties to more specialized styles, it can be hard to know where to start.
 Use this guide to learn more about how to use a nail gun.

 Anatomy of a Nail Gun

 Before you can properly use a nailgun, it's important to understand the main components and how they work.
 Here's a quick guide on the anatomy of a nail gun to help you get familiar with your new tool:

 - Safety tip: The safety tip is designed to retract into the gun when you press down on the work surface.
 Before this, the safety tip ensures that no nails will be discharged, leading to a potential nail gun injury.

 - Jam release latch: The jam release latch is in place to help you release nails in the event of a jam, which may occur as you work.
 Know where yours is and how to use it before you begin.

 - Magazine: The magazine holds the nails that you'll be firing into your work surface with your nail gun.
 Note that different magazines can hold different types of nails, ranging from framing nails to finish nail sizes.

 - Magazine release: The magazine release allows you to remove the empty magazine when you're out of nails.